jrichardlai/taskrabbit/README.md

     tr = Taskrabbit::Api.new

-or with a user token
+or with a user token returned by TaskRabbit.

     tr = Taskrabbit::Api.new(user_token)